svijsv/GHMon/config/README.md

 `SPI_POWER_PIN` defined in `config.h` or *all* be unswitched; leaving a device unpowered when SPI is enabled may damage it when the SPI pins are high.
 Additionally, the SD card (if used) must also be switched with them.
+The chip select pin of an spi sensor is set using the 'pin' field of the configuration struct.

 I2C sensors (at present only the BM[EP]280) must either *all* be switched - along with the I2C pullups - with `I2C_POWER_PIN` defined in `config.h` or *all* be unswitched; leaving a device unpowered when I2C is enabled may damage it when the pullups are high.
+The address of an I2C sensor is set using the 'pin' field of the configuration struct.

 Any used sensor type must be enabled in `config.h`.